Corps Hubertia Freiburg: Origins in Karlsruhe

-Hubertia was founded on Oktober 29, 1868 als association among students of forestry at the university Polytechnikum der Forstschule Karlsruhe.
+Hubertia was founded on October 29, 1868 als association among students of forestry at the university Polytechnikum der Forstschule Karlsruhe.
 The colors green-gold-black were chosen to represent the fraternity's principles, and initially were not yet worn openly.
 The slogan Concordia parvae res crescunt, discordia maximae dilabuntur (understood as "strength through unity") was defined in 1870, influencing the fraternities members' connections up to this day.
 Then, on Oktober 18, 1874, the fraternity was opened up to students outside of forestry and Couleur became part of every Corps brother's daily routine on Juni 7, 1875.
 Shortly after that, a local fencing club was established at the fraternity's location in 1876.